gamma-opt/spro-notes/course/content/chapter_3/1-chance_constraints.md

 Notice that in this case, there is no differentiation regarding which constraints are required to be feasible.
 Instead, feasibility is seen as a general concept (and arguably more natural) perspective.

-Although the difference may seem sutil from a formulation standpoint, it turns out that joint chance constraints such as {eq}`JCC` are typically challenging regarding its numerical tractability.
+Although the difference may seem subtle from a formulation standpoint, it turns out that joint chance constraints such as {eq}`JCC` are typically challenging regarding their numerical tractability.

 ### Tractability of chance constraints